genomicsITER/GATK-calling-tests/README.md

 annotation=[HaplotypeScore, MappingQualityRankSumTest, QualByDepth, ReadPosRankSumTest, RMSMappingQuality, FisherStrand, Coverage, StrandBiasBySample]

-# Rank Sum Test of REF versus ALT base quality scores
+# Rank Sum Test of REF versus ALT base quality scores (BaseQRankSum)
 This variant-level annotation tests compares the base qualities of the data supporting the reference allele with those supporting the alternate allele.
 The ideal result is a value close to zero, which indicates there is little to no difference.
 A negative value indicates that the bases supporting the alternate allele have lower quality scores than those supporting